ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 (software-ideas-for-analysts)=
 ## Software ideas for analysts

-It's important to remember that when we write code for analysis, we are developing software.
+It's important to remember that when you write code for analysis, you are developing software.
 Over many years, software engineering teams have developed good practices for creating robust software.
 These practices help to make code simple, readable, and easier to maintain.
 Analysts using code as a means to perform analysis can benefit from at least partially applying such practices in their own codebases.